brianglass/anastasis/files/liturgy_of_st_john_chrysostom.md

 [LITURGY OF ST JOHN CHRYSOSTOM](LIT-ENGF%20WWW.pdf)
 ---------------------------------------------------

-This translation is copyright to the Archdiocese of Thyateira and Great Britain Â©
+This translation is copyright to the Archdiocese of Thyateira and Great Britain ©

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©

 **This page was last updated on 10 May 2009**